UPPMAX/R-python-julia-matlab-HPC/docs/python/packages_suggest.rst

    	 Apply the documentation to load a Python package

-The Python package Theano is not installed.
+The Python package PyTorch is not installed.

 - Use the module system to find which module you need to load.
 - Load the TensorFlow module.